ClouDesire/docusaurus/docs/deployed.md

 This script will run at the end of the deploy process.
 Keep in mind that if the script return a non-zero value, a failure is returned, and the deploy will be marked as failed.

-### Environment Variables

-For a complete list of environment variables take a look in the [available environment variables](deployed.md/#environment-variables-5) section.

 ### Example Applications

 Here you can find a selection of ready-to-use **demo apps**, written in several application stacks: